urbandrone/futils/readme.md

 sum(INTS).fold((n) => `The sum is ${n}`); // -> 'The sum is 46'
 ```

-You can find alot more example in the [examples](./examples/readme.md) folder.
+You can find some tutorials in the [examples](./examples/readme.md) folder.

 ## More information
 [API Documentation](http://www.der-davi.de/futils/docs/index.html)